 “We’re an agile development shop.
 We release every two weeks.
 When a software release is “blessed” and has passed our testing, we have a “Jenkins job” that will FTP the files to our private Thru portal where customers can log in and download.
 We just push one button and our customers are able to come pick it up,” said Mr. Reeves

-To read the full story of how Datical uses Thru for electronic software delivery, download the full case study
+To read the full story of how Datical uses Thru for electronic software delivery, go to the full case study »